apache/helix/website/1.0.3/src/site/markdown/Quickstart.md

 Overview
 --------

-In this Quickstart, we\'ll set up a master-slave replicated, partitioned system.
+In this Quickstart, we\'ll set up a leader-standby replicated, partitioned system.
 Then we\'ll demonstrate how to add a node, rebalance the partitions, and show how Helix manages failover.

 Let\'s Do It